KrzysztofUrbaniec/NetlixRecommender/README.md

 ### Notebooks:
 The workflow is structured across two main notebooks:

-Exploration.ipynb \
+**Exploration.ipynb**
-    Objective: Perform data exploration and preprocessing to understand the characteristics and distributions within the Netflix Prize dataset. \
+- **Objective:** Perform data exploration and preprocessing to understand the characteristics and distributions within the Netflix Prize dataset.
-    Activities: \
+- **Activities:**
-        * Develop an approach to handle large dataset effectively. \
+  * Develop an approach to handle large datasets effectively.
-        * Analyze data distributions, such as movie ratings and movie popularity. \
+  * Analyze data distributions, such as movie ratings and movie popularity.
   * Sample data to create representative subsets for model development and validation.

-Modeling.ipynb \
+**Modeling.ipynb**
-    Objective: Implement and evaluate a simple recommendation model. \
+- **Objective:** Implement and evaluate a simple recommendation model.
-    Activities: \
+- **Activities:**
-        * Select appropriate recommendation algorithms. \
+  * Select appropriate recommendation algorithms.
-        * Tune model parameters using grid search. \
+  * Tune model parameters using grid search.
-        * Validate models using accuracy metrics such as RMSE and MAE and user-centric metric like hit rate, diversity or novelty. \
+  * Validate models using accuracy metrics such as RMSE and MAE and user-centric metrics like hit rate, diversity, or novelty.
   * Generate sample recommendations to demonstrate the effectiveness of the selected model.

 ### Other elements: